rjkward/meta-goo/README.md

 ### TODO
 - change physics to DOTS
 - sensibly adjust voxel count based on bounds to get tri count under control
-- calculate normals from metaball field directly instead of approximating derivatives from voxel corner values
+- calculate normals from metaball field directly instead of approximating derivatives from voxel corner values (this would also allow the use of metaball functions with finite support to be properly lit)
 - surface colour = blended colours per ball based on field strength